OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 The data access methods on the `Document` and [Binding](/javascript/api/office/office.binding) objects support specifying the desired data type using the _coercionType_ parameter of these methods, and corresponding [CoercionType](/javascript/api/office/office.coerciontype) enumeration values.
 Regardless of the actual shape of the binding, the different Office applications support the common data types by trying to coerce the data into the requested data type.
 For example, if a Word table or paragraph is selected, the developer can specify to read it as plain text, HTML, Office Open XML, or a table, and the API implementation handles the necessary transformations and data conversions.

 > [!TIP]
 > **When should you use the matrix versus table coercionType for data access?** If you need your tabular data to grow dynamically when rows and columns are added, and you must work with table headers, you should use the table data type (by specifying the _coercionType_ parameter of a `Document` or `Binding` object data access method as `"table"` or `Office.CoercionType.Table`).
 Adding rows and columns within the data structure is supported in both table and matrix data, but appending rows and columns is supported only for table data.
 If you aren't planning on adding rows and columns, and your data doesn't require header functionality, then you should use the matrix data type (by specifying the  _coercionType_ parameter of the data access method as `"matrix"` or `Office.CoercionType.Matrix`), which provides a simpler model of interacting with the data.

 If the data can't be coerced to the specified type, the [AsyncResult.status](/javascript/api/office/office.asyncresult#status) property in the callback returns `"failed"`, and you can use the [AsyncResult.error](/javascript/api/office/office.asyncresult#error) property to access an [Error](/javascript/api/office/office.error) object with information about why the method call failed.

-## Working with selections using the Document object
+## Work with selections using the Document object

 The `Document` object exposes methods that let you to read and write to the user's current selection in a "get and set" fashion.
 To do that, the `Document` object provides the `getSelectedDataAsync` and `setSelectedDataAsync` methods.

 For code examples that demonstrate how to perform tasks with selections, see [Read and write data to the active selection in a document or spreadsheet](read-and-write-data-to-the-active-selection-in-a-document-or-spreadsheet.md).

-## Working with bindings using the Bindings and Binding objects
+## Work with bindings using the Bindings and Binding objects

 Binding-based data access enables content and task pane add-ins to consistently access a particular region of a document or spreadsheet through an identifier associated with a binding.
 The add-in first needs to establish the binding by calling one of the methods that associates a portion of the document with a unique identifier: [addFromPromptAsync](/javascript/api/office/office.bindings#addfrompromptasync-bindingtype--options--callback-), [addFromSelectionAsync](/javascript/api/office/office.bindings#addfromselectionasync-bindingtype--options--callback-), or [addFromNamedItemAsync](/javascript/api/office/office.bindings#addfromnameditemasync-itemname--bindingtype--options--callback-).
 After the binding is established, the add-in can use the provided identifier to access the data contained in the associated region of the document or spreadsheet.
-Creating bindings provides the following value to your add-in:
+Creating bindings provides the following value to your add-in.

 - Permits access to common data structures across supported Office applications, such as: tables, ranges, or text (a contiguous run of characters).